-Relations between the EU and Liberia are built on the EU's partnership agreement with ACP countries – the Cotonou Agreement.
-Liberia has regular talks with the EU on a wide range of issues – regional, political, trade, development, governance, human rights, etc.
+Relations between the EU and Liberia are based on the EU's partnership agreement with ACP countries – the Cotonou Agreement.
+Liberia has regular talks with the EU on a wide range of issues – regional, political, trade, development, governance, human rights etc.

-As one of the UN-defined least developed countries, Liberia benefits from full duty and quota-free access to the EU market for all exports except arms/armaments – under the EU's preferential access scheme, Everything But Arms.
+As one of the world’s least developed countries (as defined by the UN), Liberia benefits from full duty and quota-free access to the EU market for all exports except arms/armaments under the EU's preferential access scheme, Everything But Arms.

 In 2013, Liberia's Voluntary Partnership Agreement with the EU – under the FLEGT forestry protection initiative – came into force.
 This aims to improve forest governance and ensure timber exports to Europe are legal and from a certified country of origin.